How to Become a Digital Nomad

-By being location-independent, you can travel anytime, which makes your life more exciting and enriched year-round.
+By being location independent, you can travel anytime, which makes your life more exciting and enriched year-round.
 So, how do you take the leap and make it a reality?
 Let’s dive in.

 Why Become a Digital Nomad?

-Have you gone on a trip and had this burning desire to just keep going?
+Have you gone on a trip and had that burning desire to just keep going?
 That there’s this part of you that wishes it didn’t have to end on a two-week stint and you didn’t have to go back into the monotony of your life back home?
 Well, that’s the beauty of the life of the digital nomad.
 That incredible feeling you have while traveling doesn’t have to end.
 It can be your everyday life.

 According to a survey by FlexJobs in 2018, the main reasons people choose to become a digital nomad are: